List of Space: 1999 books and other media: Compilation films

-Short film: Message from Moonbase Alpha
+Message from Moonbase Alpha

 Message from Moonbase Alpha, with Zienia Merton as Sandra Benes.

 Message from Moonbase Alpha is a fan-produced short film written by Space: 1999 script editor Johnny Byrne.

 The premise of the film, set decades after the events of the series, is that Alpha's life support systems have started to fail.
 A space warp has propelled the Moon to within range of an Earth-like planet, which the Alphans have dubbed Terra Alpha.
 Following a vote, Commander Koenig has made the decision for everyone to evacuate Alpha and settle on the planet before the Moon travels out of range.
 Maya has devised a way for Alpha to send a message back to Earth using another space warp.
 Sandra Benes (Zienia Merton, reprising her role from the series) is the last to leave.
 She tearfully transmits the message to Earth, then shuts down Alpha's systems.
 The film ends with the sound of the Meta signal (an exoplanetary transmission featured in the first episode), indicating that the transmission the Alphans picked up decades earlier originated from themselves in their own future.

 Shot in a private home on 29 August 1999, the seven-minute film used a working replica of Alpha's technical section and the original prop of Koenig's Command Center desk, with Merton wearing her original Year Two costume.

-The film was first shown at the Space: 1999 Breakaway Convention in Los Angeles on 13 September 1999 — the day the events of the first episode take place.
+The film was first shown at the Space: 1999 Breakaway Convention in Los Angeles on 13 September 1999 – the day the events of the first episode take place.
 With the permission of copyright owners Carlton Media International, the film included a number of clips from the series.
 Journalist Shaqui Le Vesconte described the convention showing of the film as "a short but satisfying closure to Space: 1999."
 Modified versions of the film were released on DVD bonus discs in the US, Canada, France and Italy.
-The original version appears as a special feature on the Space: 1999/UFO – The Documentaries DVD produced by Fanderson.
+The original version appears as a special feature on the Space: 1999/UFO – The Documentaries DVD by Fanderson.